bolrog/d2dx/README.md

   [LAUNCHING]
   Param=-3dfx
   ```
-  If you wish to use the widescreen modes, also copy the included "D2DX_SlashDiabloHD.dll" into your Diablo II folder.
+  If you wish to use the widescreen modes, also copy the included "D2DX_SlashDiabloHD.dll" and "SlashDiabloHD.mpq" into your Diablo II folder.

 ## Usage
 ### Windowed mode